Meet the cast of 2020’s Silent Witness series 23

 Who’s Robert Wilde?
 Malcolm’s father.

 What else has Robert Pugh been in?
-The Welsh actor performed Craster in Recreation of Thrones, and in recent times has starred as Mr John Osborne in Self-importance Honest, Jack Reynolds in Physician Foster, and Lord Wynnstay in Mr Selfridge – alongside Silent Witness co-star Tom Goodman-Hill (above).
-That is truly Robert Pugh’s third look in Silent Witness: he’s additionally popped up as completely different characters in 1999 and 2008.
+The Welsh actor performed Craster in Recreation of Thrones, and lately has starred as Mr John Osborne in Self-importance Honest, Jack Reynolds in Physician Foster, and Lord Wynnstay in Mr Selfridge – alongside Silent Witness co-star Tom Goodman-Hill (above).
+That is really Robert Pugh’s third look in Silent Witness: he’s additionally popped up as completely different characters in 1999 and 2008.

 Phil Davis performs Mick Ramsden